Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 4. Mustard.
 An ideal treat for colds and viral infections.
 Has choleretic properties.

 7. Uterine.
-Honey contains royal jelly - a substance consisting of 400 biologically active components.
+Honey contains royal jelly, a substance consisting of 400 biologically active components.
 With the help of a useful product, they strengthen the immune system and normalize blood pressure, protect against stress and stimulate metabolism.

-Of course, a light color is far from a complete definition by which you can find out which particular variety is in front of you.
+Of course, light color is far from a complete definition by which you can find out which specific variety is in front of you.
 The fact is that such a substance can be very light, for example, like acacia honey, or it can be, for example, light brown, like buckwheat honey.

-• forest land;
+• forest lands;

 • meadows;